 It also lets you obtain your ACT score early and on time for college applications.
 It's important to check the registration deadlines and available test dates.

-The best month to take the ACT is either April or October because the ideal time to take the ACT is the spring of junior year or fall of senior year.
+The best months to take the ACT are April and October, as they align with the ideal testing windows: spring of your junior year or fall of your senior year.

 The recommended duration for ACT study varies depending on factors such as prior knowledge, study habits, and availability.
-However, it is generally advisable to dedicate several months to prepare for the ACT exam for the best results.
+However, it is generally advisable to dedicate several months to ACT preparation for the best results.

 The next ACT Dates for this year are: